 The Bronx Zoo is one of the oldest and largest urban zoos in the United States, spanning 265 acres of parks and natural habitats in the City’s northernmost borough.
 Part of its mission is to inspire visitors to value the role of nature in preserving animal life.
-With over 6,000 animals and more than 700 species from around the world, it does just that; patrons can expect exclusive exhibits, lectures and simulated settings with immersive experiences.
+With over 6,000 animals and more than 700 species from around the world, it does just that; patrons can expect exclusive exhibits and simulated settings with immersive experiences.
 The attraction does stellar work for wheelchair users.
 For more information and helpful tips, read on.

 Tickets, Maps and Feeding Schedules